 The EU is the UK’s single biggest export market, accounting for 46% of all UK exports and valued at £289 billion.
-In the scenario of no deal, the legal relationship of the UK to the EU will be that of a “third country”, meaning the process for exporting goods to the EU will fundamentally change.
+In the event of a non-negotiated exit, the legal relationship of the UK to the EU will be that of a ’third country’, meaning the process for exporting goods to the EU will fundamentally change post-Brexit.

 Key challenges for business

-How will the rules for exporting to the EU change after no deal?
+How will the rules for exporting to the EU change post-Brexit?

-Exporting to the EU for UK businesses will change immediately after no deal.
-Overnight, the UK will be regarded as a third country by the EU, and tariffs will be applying on most UK exports, all UK exports will have to undertake customs procedures and many regulated goods will need to have additional licenses or go through additional procedures.
+Exporting to the EU will change immediately after the UK's transition period for UK businesses.
+In the event of a non-negotiated exit, the UK will be regarded as a third country by the EU, and tariffs will be applying on most UK exports.
+In addition, all UK exports will have to undertake full customs procedures and many controlled goods will need to have additional licenses or go through additional procedures.

-There are only a very few temporary measures in place that will ease the flow of goods to the EU – so the changes on Day 1 will be the changes businesses will have to contend within until and if a deal is struck.
+There are only a very few temporary measures in place that will ease the flow of goods to the EU – so the changes on Day 1 will be the changes businesses will have to work with unless a deal is struck.